Asmitta-01/toast-bundle/README.md

 ## Configuration

-Enable the bundle in `config/bundles.php`:
+if your application dont't use Symfony Flex, enable the bundle in `config/bundles.php`:

 ```php
 return [